Tjjfast/emotion-detection-model/README.md

-#Emotion Detector
-## Real-Time Emotion Detection using CNN, OpenCV, and Flask
+# Real-Time Emotion Detection using CNN, OpenCV, and Flask
 This project is a complete real-time emotion detection system.
 It uses a custom-trained Convolutional Neural Network (CNN) to identify emotions from a live webcam feed, which is served through a Python Flask web application.

 ## 🎥 Demo